Close-up of Cottage In Field

 • Home emergency costs up to £1000

-• Accidental damage to both buildings and contents can be included
+• Accidental damage to buildings comes as standard

-• Optional personal possessions cover for items you take away with you for up to 60 days worldwide
+• Optional personal possessions cover for items carried or worn outside of your home buildings including for up to 60 days worldwide

 • The option to include small leisure boats and touring caravans